datstartup/ubuntuopenbox/lessons/m31-overview-of-the-installation.md

 from: [Debian wiki](https://wiki.debian.org/Openbox/ "Openbox documentation on Debian's wiki")

 In short, what Openbox give you are just the "boxes" in which the programs are run.

-This is modest, but this modesty is also the reason why people love Openbox specifically or Window manager in general.
-You will have the freedom to deeply configure the system and to choose the only specific apps/ features you actually need.
+This modesty is the reason why people love Openbox.
+You will have the freedom to deeply configure the GUI.

 ## Overview of the installation